Selling On Poshmark

 Make sure you read those articles and are brushed up on the rules.
 You might be surprised at what you find!

-After reading the guidelines, you might think “Is the Closet Assistant ethical?”.
+After reading the guidelines, you might think “Is Closet Tools ethical?”.
 That question has been answered before on the blog.

 Ah, the hustle.
 The daily grind.
 You don’t get the name ‘Posh Boss’ for sitting back and doing nothing.

 Poshmark takes work.
 If you want to stand out from other closets, you have to be willing to put in that work.

 Here’s some things you can spend your time on everyday to build your audience, make more sales, and become a Posh Selling Machine.

 Target Potential Buyers By Brand, Size, and Style